-RPC Youth exists to challenge students to fall in love with Christ and to choose to follow him.
-We believe this happens by fostering authentic and caring community amongst our youth and cultivating growth through both word and deed.
+RPC Youth exists to challenge students to fall in love with Christ and choose to follow him.
+We believe this happens by fostering authentic and caring relationships amongst our youth and living out their faith in both word and deed.

 By challenging our youth to embrace our Cross, Community, Cultivate discipleship model we're investing in the next generation of the Church.

 Youth + the Cross

 RPC Youth introduces students to Jesus in a way that is faithful to what he wants them to be – fully his and fully devoted to his purposes.
 Their identity in Christ is truth we want them to embrace now and own for a lifetime.

 Sunday // 8:30am + 11:15am